NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Introduction

-Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{NTSFormer}, a Graph Transformer that unifies the modeling of structural isolation and missing modalities in multimodal cold-start settings via self-teaching. \item To enable self-teaching within a unified Graph Transformer, we propose a \emph{cold-start attention mask} that enables a Graph Transformer to produce two predictions per node: a student prediction based solely on self-features and a teacher prediction incorporating neighbor information. \item To handle diverse graph information and missing modalities, we design a multimodal graph pre-computation step that captures various features from multimodal graphs, along with an MoE input projection for effectively processing the various features before feeding them into the Transformer layers. \item We conduct extensive experiments on public multimodal graph benchmarks, demonstrating that NTSFormer consistently outperforms existing GNN and multimodal baselines in cold-start classification tasks. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{NTSFormer}, a Graph Transformer that unifies the modeling of structural isolation and missing modalities in multimodal isolated cold-start settings via self-teaching. \item To enable self-teaching within a unified Graph Transformer, we propose a \emph{cold-start mask} that enables a Graph Transformer to produce two predictions per node: a student prediction based solely on self-features and a teacher prediction incorporating neighbor information. \item To handle diverse graph information and missing modalities, we design Multimodal Graph Pre-computation that captures various features from multimodal graphs, along with MoE Input Projection for effectively processing the various features before feeding them into Transformers. \item We conduct extensive experiments on public multimodal graph benchmarks, demonstrating the superior performance of NTSFormer over various baselines. \end{itemize}